hiuprocon/pve/package/Challenge2014/README.txt

 the window.

-4. B) Simple sample of client implementation and its usage example

-In the samples/Java/simple folder, we provide a simple socket communication sample.

-MySocket is a simple client for one-line text messaging.
-ControlCarTest sends "getLoc" "drive" and "stepForward" commands using MySocket class.

-To execute this sample, At first, run the server.
-Then check "only one car" button.
-Finally, run CoontrolCarTest class.

-5. C) a complete sample program to clear the game
+4. B) a complete sample program to clear the game

-In the samples/Java/complete folder, we provide a complete sample program to clear the game.
+In the samples/* folder, we provide a complete sample program to clear the game.

 This sample program is separated to many classes.
 Executable classes